 Introduction

-The standards developed by members of The Council for Accreditation of Counseling and Related Educational Programs (CACREP) are used in our evaluation of trainee progress.
-The following address standards with regard to diversity and advocacy.
+The Council for Accreditation of Counseling and Related Educational Programs (CACREP) standards (https://www.cacrep.org/for-programs/2016-cacrep-standards/) include regulations regarding diversity and advocacy training.

 - See the ACA Code of Ethics at https://www.counseling.org/resources/aca-code-of-ethics.pdf